Chart Color Schemes

 Infrastructure

-Tarragindi has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Tarragindi has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Twenty-two projects identified by AreaSearch are expected to impact the area significantly, with key initiatives including Cross River Rail - Moorooka Station Upgrade, European Train Control System (ETCS), Greenslopes Private Hospital Master Plan Redevelopment, and Parkside Yeronga.
-The following list details those considered most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 22 projects that may affect this region.
+Notable initiatives include Cross River Rail - Moorooka Station Upgrade, European Train Control System (ETCS), Greenslopes Private Hospital Master Plan Redevelopment, and Parkside Yeronga.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.